Color gauge invariant theory of diquark interactions: The construction of color gauge invariant Lagrangians

 Since a diquark is made up of two quarks, its color structure can be classified into antitriplet and sextet, according to group theory, i.e., $3\otimes3=\Bar{3}\oplus6$.
 The interaction between the two quarks of a color antitriplet is attractive, while that of a color sextet is repulsive.
 So we only consider color antitriplet diquarks in the present work.
 The diquark fields in the flavour space can be introduced in the matrix form as follows

 Here, $S_{F}$ and $S_{QF}$ denote scalar diquarks, $A_{F}$ and $A_{QF}$ denote axial vector diquarks.
+The subscript $Q$ corresponds to heavy quark $c$ or $b$, and $F$ means the matrix is in the flavour space.
 In the light diquark sector, the two quarks are identical.
 For a color antitriplet, the color wave function is antisymmetric.
 In this work, only ground state diquarks are taken into account.
 So the spatial wave function is symmetric.
 The spin wave functions of scalar and axial vector diquarks are antisymmetric and symmetric, respectively.
 As a result, the flavor wave functions for scalar and axial vector diquarks are antisymmetric and symmetric, respectively.
 In the color space, the diquark fields can be written as